 Click on the Acrobat printer icon.
 Adjust the Print Range if desired (default is all pages) by typing the desired page numbers in boxes.
 Use the "Shrink to Fit" option to make a scanned original larger than 8.5 by 11 fit on a standard size page.
 Select "OK" to print.

-You can use any printer with Adobe Acrobat, but the use of a laser printer with at least two megabytes of RAM is recommended.
+Printer Advisory: You can use any printer with Adobe Acrobat, but the use of a laser printer with at least two megabytes of RAM is recommended.
 The additional RAM contained in most laser printers enables them to handle the workload more efficiently than dot matrix or ink jet printers.
 Printing can be lengthy depending on the size of the PDF file.

 Saving to Disk

 Save the PDF file to your hard drive or disk as needed.
-Select your browser's "File, Save As" function from the top left corner of the screen and name the file.
+Select your browser’s "File, Save As" function from the top left corner of the screen and name the file.
 Be sure to use the .PDF extension with the file name.
 At the present time, most files can only be saved in the PDF format.
 Text format is available for a limited number of files.
 Select Drive "A" if you are using a library computer.
-You will need Adobe's Acrobat software loaded on your personal PC in order to view the file.
+You’ll need Adobe’s Acrobat software loaded on your personal PC in order to view the file.

-In general, large files will have been divided into parts.
+Saving to Disk Advisory: In general, large files will have been divided into parts.
 Some files may be too large to fit on a disk.
 It may be necessary to divide your file and save it to more than one disk.

 Sending to E-mail